Sheffield to Orkney by train and ferry

 Train 2: Edinburgh Waverley > Aberdeen

-Overnight stay in Aberdeen
+Optional overnight stay in Aberdeen

 Ferry: Aberdeen > Kirkwall

-We took a train in the late afternoon and arrived in Aberdeen around 22:00.
-We had a minor delay on the first train, causing us to have to hurry a little in order to catch the second one.
-The first train came all the way from Penzance, so this route if also suitable for people coming from the south of England.
-Going from Sheffield to Aberdeen will take between 6 and 7 hours, with a transfer in either York or Edinburgh.

-When taking an early train from Sheffield in the morning, you could make it to Orkney within one day.
-Unfortunately, this doesn’t allow for much leeway time in case there are train disruptions.
-We therefore booked a B&B in Aberdeen.
-The next day we used to cycle to Drum Castle and have lunch at Foodstory in the city.
+The first time we travelled from Sheffield to Orkney, we left late in the afternoon and arrived in Aberdeen around 22:00.
+We had a minor delay on the first train, so we had to hurry a little in order to catch the second one.
+The first train came all the way from Penzance, so this route if also suitable for people travelling from the south of England.
+Getting from Sheffield to Aberdeen will take between 6 and 7 hours, with a transfer in either York or Edinburgh.
+Because we arrived so late, we booked a B&B in Aberdeen.
+We used next day to cycle to Drum Castle and have lunch at Foodstory in the city.
 After that, we boarded the ferry about an hour before departure at 17:00 and arrived in Kirkwall at 23:00.

-I would advice against booking a cabin or pod on the way to Orkney, since you’re not spending a full night on the ferry.
+When taking an early train from Sheffield in the morning, you can make it to Kirkwall within one day.
+This is what we did on our second trip to Orkney.
+It still allows for a decent amount of leeway time in case there are train disruptions.
+I would advise against booking a cabin, pod or recliner chair on the way to Orkney, since you’re not spending a full night on the ferry.

 Orkney to Sheffield